uchicago-cs/cmsc22000/website/content/labs/lab5.md

 This checks whether or not our `circle_area` function is within 10<sup>-4</sup> (0.0001) of the expected value.

-As above, you should use the TDD workflow when implementing these new functions.
+As above, you should use the TDD workflow when implementing these new functions: write the tests first, make a commit indicating you've written the tests, write the implementation, and then make a commit with that implementation.

 Finally, as before, you should include header comments in all the tests you write.

 ## Submitting your lab

-Before submitting, make sure you've added, committed, and pushed all your code to GitHub.
-Like the previous lab, you will submit your code through Gradescope,
+Before submitting, make sure you've added, committed, and pushed all your code to GitHub. *Don't forget to `git add` any new files.*

+Like the previous lab, you will submit your code through Gradescope.
 When submitting through Gradescope, you will be given the option of manually uploading files, or of uploading a GitHub repository (we recommend the latter, as this ensures you are uploading exactly the files that are in your repository).
 If you upload your repository, make sure you select your `2020-lab5-GITHUB_USERNAME` repository, with "master" as the branch.
 Please note that you can submit as many times as you want before the deadline.

 Once you submit your files, an "autograder" will run.
 This won't actually be doing any grading, but it will try to build your code and run the tests, which can help you verify that your submission doesn't have any last-minute issues in it.
 If it does, make sure to fix them and re-submit again.